helium/HIP/0051-helium-dao.md

    parties.
 Responsibilities here include definition of oracle software, minimum stake amounts, and rewards for participation.
-4. **Data Transfer Mechanism and Pricing** Data transfer across subnetworks occurs via the process of procuring and burning data credits in the name of the hotspot or set of hotspots that provide coverage.
+4. **Data Transfer Mechanism and Pricing** Data transfer across subnetworks occurs via the process of procuring and burning data credits in the name of the Hotspot or set of Hotspots that provide coverage.
 Responsibilities here include Organizationally Unique Identifier (OUI) registration, state channel creation, and bandwidth capacity per data credit definition.
-5. **Proof-of-Coverage Mechanism** Most subnetworks will utilize a Proof of Coverage algorithm to verify on an ongoing basis that hotspots are accurately representing their location and the wireless network coverage they are creating from that location.
+5. **Proof-of-Coverage Mechanism** Most subnetworks will utilize a Proof of Coverage algorithm to verify on an ongoing basis that Hotspots are accurately representing their location and the wireless network coverage they are creating from that location.
 Responsibilities here include Proof-of-Coverage challenge construction, target selection, reward scaling, and verification.
    Note that subnetworks can choose to skip this mechanism, but must provide reasoning as to why it